soborg/travExport/README.md

 Done.

+# Contributing

+Feel free to request features or make pull-requests for stuff you'd like the project to do.

+# Help?

+Feel free to make an issue if something's broken or otherwise doesn't work as expected.
+I can't guarantee immediate fixes, but feedback is welcome.

 # Example

 Check out `example_output_card.json` for an example of what the output (of one card) contains and looks like.